mrlinnth/laravel12-starter/README.md

 #### For new entity (eg: Comment)

 1. Generate migration, seeder, model, controller, request files using blueprint for your entity (refer to `draft.yaml.example` and create your own `draft.yaml`)
-1. Delete blueprint generated view files
+1. Delete blueprint generated view direcotry under `resources/views`
 1. Update blueprint generated controller file to return `Inertia::render` instead of blade `view`
 1. Update `routes/web.php`
 1. Make changes to other blueprint generated files if necessary